neelapdp/beagleboneclass/hw07/ReadMe.txt

 to GP0_3.
 However, the system did perform better in timing speeds when mmap was running in the background.
 It might have increased the refresh rate of the device to improve the python version.

+I attached a word document that has a table with timings as well as scope captures of each condition.

 my project page
 https://elinux.org/ECE497_Project-Queue